-Mohammed Zazi, who had faced a single charge of conspiracy to obstruct justice, now faces seven more charges that include obstruction of justice, witness tampering and visa fraud, the U.S. District Court of Eastern New York said Tuesday.
+Mohammed Zazi, who had faced a single charge of conspiracy to obstruct justice, is now confronted with seven more charges that include obstruction of justice, witness tampering and visa fraud

 If convicted, the 54-year-old Colorado man could face a maximum life sentence in prison.

-"[This] does not change anything from our perspective," said Zazi's defense attorney, Deborah Colson said after the additional charged were filed.
+"[This] does not change anything from our perspective," said Zazi's defense attorney, Deborah Colson.
 "Mr. Zazi intends to plead not guilty next week."

 Colson asked that "the public withhold judgment until the facts are revealed."